axelheer/nein-linq/README.md

 Function substitution
 ---------------------

 This is a really dead simple one.
-Maybe we should've started here...
+Maybe we should've started here.

 Just think of helper functions like the `SqlFunctions` class provided by *Entity Framework*.
 And we need to replace the whole class for unit testing or whatsoever.